 I not only start planning dishes with figs and cranberries and sweet potatoes, I plan the cheese itinerary.
-On top of that list is Époisses, my most favorite cheese of all time.
-We discovered it when in Beaune, which is in the Burgundy region of France, in 2002.
+On top of that list is Époisses, which we discovered when in Beaune, which is in the Burgundy region of France, in 2002.
 To this day, I think it’s still banned on French transportation.
 And it’s a French cheese!

-When I serve it, I always serve it with dense. yeasted breads filled with dried fruits and nuts.
+I always serve Epoisses with sliced of bread made with dried fruits and nuts.
 They just go together.

 Époisses comes in a little carton.
 So you really don’t have to do anything presentation wise if you don’t want to.
 But do make sure you take it out of the refrigerator about 3-4 hours before you serve it.
 That’s the only way you will get the lovely runniness that typifies this unique cheese.

 3 ounces currants

 1/4 cup water